x-square/data_analytics/24-01-advanced-data-analytics.md

 - I think it's best to use Python for this project.
 I'll have someone on my team set that up as soon as we have the project proposal in place.
 - It will be important to establish the relationship between key variables in the dataset.
 I'd suggest the data team consider hypothesis testing.

-Review the meeting notes and proposed tasks from each team member to become familiar with the project’s context.
-I’ll ask you to identify project tasks and come up with a structure to guide the data team through this project.
+Review the meeting notes and proposed tasks from each team member to become familiar with the project's context.
+I'll ask you to identify project tasks and come up with a structure to guide the data team through this project.
 After our discussion about your experience in the Google certificate program, I know that your efficient communication style and strong problem-solving skills will help the data team achieve its goals.

 There will be more details sent to you soon.